 The absence of sexual intentions is one reason why we can open up so much in CI and body work.
 And it is also a reason, why unclear and abusive intentions can be so hurtful and dangerous.

-Not only in terms of touch we reconnect in our work to babyhood.
+Not only in terms of touch we reconnect in this dance form to babyhood.
 CI with a strong focus on how to deal with my own weight plus the weight of a partner naturally starts most of the times on the floor, where there is less danger of falling and being hurt, where weight creates easily comforting compression, where much more skin gets information through being in touch with the floor.
 We consciously or unconsciously reconnect to how babies develop their movement range.
 They also start on the floor before they are eventually able to come up to sitting, standing and walking.

 It is a sort of conscious regression.
 Part of it is that we open up beyond social limitations.
 We become vulnerable in order to learn and to connect in nurturing ways.

-All this is a reason why we use a lot of Baby, Mama and Papa images in our teaching.
+All this is a reason why I use a lot of Baby, Mama and Papa images in my teaching.
 Especially for bodywork that includes touch of intimate areas like the pelvis, sit bones, the groins or armpits, but also head and face – it helps a lot to think the role of the body worker towards parent with baby.
 It encourages a sensitive, heartfelt and caring touch but it is non sexual.

 From there I usually direct my inner state more towards physical exploration.
 I believe, that we have a choice around our inner state, as long as we stay aware of it.

 But of course: we aren’t babies anymore, we are not a parent of a dance partner.
 We are grown up sexual beings.
-And especially (but not only) in the first learning stages with CI intimacy and sexual arousals might come up.
+And especially (but not only) in the first learning stages with CI erotic intimacy and sexual arousals might come up.
 For men there are the practical issues of getting an erection.
 I believe that we can find a way to address that.
 To ask for a pause to re-arrange our important bits or to let him calm down.
 Sometimes we can take care without naming the topic, sometimes we might have to.
 But it is not the main issue, more like a little side effect that we can’t ignore.

 For me the main point is to be aware of and to be honest with sexual energy that is coming up.
 I have to make conscious choices in those situations.